chrisgelhaus/BCPJSON/README.md

 # BCPJSON

 After reading an article about how Facebook performs their MySQL backups at scale, I wanted to see if it was possible to replicate part of that model with Microsoft SQL Server.
-I set out to build a tool to unload data into a structured format that would allow for DIFF operations against the resulting archive file.
+BCPJSON is the result of that experiment.
+The goal of the tool is to unload data into a structured format so that archives can easily be compared or imported elsewhere.

+Three verbs are supported:

+* `export` – dump tables from SQL Server into either **BCP** or **JSON** files
+* `import` – load a previously exported BCP file into a SQL Server table
+* `copy` – copy tables directly from one SQL Server instance to another using `SqlBulkCopy`

 ## Usage